Em-Weston/Find-My-Hat-Game/README.md

 As I work through my project, I will add my to-do's below:
 * I need to fully test all fail results.
 If the user steps off the board in any direction, I need to add the functionality to result in a loose.
-* I need a method to generate a random field.
-This is going to accept a height and width input.
+* I have created a static method to be the board, I now need to randomly generate the fieldCharacters and holes.
+* Also I can add some validation, so the hat can't generate on the path character.

+fieldCharacter = ░
+hat = ^
+holes = 0
+pathCharacter = *

 If I come accross imporvements, or future updates, I will add them below: